 It is necessary to have an accurate map of Earth’s geoid to study ocean circulation more effectively.
 The geoid represents the shape of a hypothetical ocean surface at rest in response to variations in Earth's gravity field.
 Forces such as the wind cause the actual sea surface to deviate from the geoid.

-Existing ESA ocean altimeter systems, such as those on ERS and Envisat, measure sea-surface height and typically show +/- 1 metre variations relative to the geoid.
+Past ESA ocean altimeter systems, such as those on ERS and Envisat, measured sea-surface height and typically show +/- 1 metre variations relative to the geoid.
 Importantly, the large-scale current systems flow along the lines of equal topography and are focused around the strongest gradients in sea-surface height.

-Given the exciting possibility of the new GOCE 1-2 cm global geoid, satellite-altimetry data records spanning the last 15 years can be used to provide a detailed retrospective picture of ocean circulation patterns and variations, and their consequences for the global water and energy cycles.
+Given the exciting possibility of the new GOCE 1-2 cm global geoid, satellite-altimetry data records spanning the last two decades can be used to provide a detailed retrospective picture of ocean circulation patterns and variations, and their consequences for the global water and energy cycles.